webplatform/docs/css/properties/column-count/index.md

 {{Page_Title}}
 {{Flags
+|State=Almost Ready
+|Editorial notes=Complete summery, compatibility.
+The new code should be added.
+The first blog of the code is from W3CSchool.
+|Checked_Out=Yes
 |High-level issues=Copyright Issue
-|Checked_Out=Yes
-|Editorial notes=The new code should be added.
-The first blog of the code is from W3CSchool.
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}